thomsonreuters/cta-app-executiondataservice/README.md

 ------

 # Getting Started
-To build, be sure you have [node](https://nodejs.org/en/) installed.
-Clone the project:
+The easiest way to get started is to clone the repository:
 ```ruby
 git clone git@git.sami.int.thomsonreuters.com:compass/cta-app-executiondataservice.git
 ```
-Then in the cloned directory, simply run:
+Then install NPM dependencies:
 ```ruby
 npm install
 ```
-And you will have the boilerplate example running on http://localhost:8000
+To build, be sure you have [node](https://nodejs.org/en/) installed.

 # Development Guide